 This will be my first attempt to review a silent film.
 The General (1926) is the movie that set the bar for all future train movies.
 When you watched Indiana Jones riding in mine car in Indiana Jones and the Temple of Doom (1984) they were imitating rail action that was shown in The General (1926).
-While this movie is primarily a comedy it is based on action that really occurred during the American Civil War.
+While this movie is primarily a comedy it is based on an action that really occurred during the American Civil War.
 This one unlike the next movie I will cover is told from the Confederate view and the battle flag is prominently displayed.
 I’m not sure this version could be made today.

 James J. Andrews, a civilian with railroad experience proposed a scheme to steal a Confederate train and drive it not destroying rails, telegraphs, and bridges.
 The plan called for Andrews, another civilian, and 22 soldiers from Ohio units to head south in civilian clothes to steal a train.
 The Union Army would move south to capture Huntsville, Alabama and then move on to the important rail and river hub at Chattanooga.
 The commander felt if he could block Confederate reinforcements from coming north by rail he could take the city.

 The target of the raid was the Western and Atlantic Railroad.
 All of the men, save two, made it to the train depot at Big Shanty, which is now named Kennesaw, Georgia.
 On April 12th, 1862, Andrews and his crew hijacked the locomotive by the name of The General, its tender, and the first car.
 William Allen Fuller, the train’s conductor, and two other men began chasing the train on foot.
-Finally they found a handcar, you know those thing that two men pump to make it go down the railroad track.
+Finally, they found a handcar, you know those things that two men pump to make it go down the railroad track.
 After over 15 miles, Fuller found a small locomotive named Yonah.
 Fuller used that until he found a larger locomotive at Kingston, Georgia.
 A few miles south of Adairsville, Georgia, Andrews and his men had destroyed a section of track.
 Fuller and his group continued on foot until they found a southbound locomotive by the name of Texas.
 He chased the other train 51 miles in reverse.

-As a result of the military attack a large number of trains were moving south.
+As a result of the military attack, a large number of trains were moving south.
 When Andrews’ train was stopped by south moving trains and they had to sit on a side track until they passed.
 This allowed Fuller to close the gap as he picked up soldiers to help along the way.
-Just north of Ringgold, Georgia and its’ famous tunnel The General ran out of steam.
+Just north of Ringgold, Georgia and its’ famous tunnel, The General ran out of steam.
 The raiders had covered 87 miles and were less than 20 miles from Chattanooga.
 The raiders scatter but were all caught including the two that never made it to the raid.

 Andrews and the other civilian were tried as spies and sentenced to hang.
 All of the military men were tried in military courts.
 Seven of the soldiers were hanged as were the two civilians.
 They botched Andrews hanging and his feet touched the ground resulting in a slow death.
 Eight of the prisoners escaped and six more were released in prisoner exchanges.
 These military men were given the first Medal of Honor but the two civilians were not eligible.